What movement types are available?

 StockMovement

-Updates the number of units in the target instrument holding (with a holding type of P for Position).
+Updates the number of unsettled units and cost of a security holding (with a holding type of P for Position).

 Updates the number of settled units.